ibm-cloud-docs/ContinuousDelivery/devsecops-triggers.md

 |Continuous delivery		|Manual Promotion Trigger		|Runs the promotion pipeline to promote inventory changes from the `source-environment` branch to the `target-environment` branch.	|Enabled			|
 {: caption="Table 1.
 Triggers" caption-side="top"}

-You may [add new triggers](/docs/ContinuousDelivery?topic=ContinuousDelivery-cd-devsecops-add-pipeline-triggers) to the default ones.
+You can [add triggers](/docs/ContinuousDelivery?topic=ContinuousDelivery-cd-devsecops-add-pipeline-triggers) to the set of default triggers.
+{: tip}